pokeys-toolkit/core/README.md

-# PoKeys-lib - Core Library
+# PoKeys Core Library

-A pure Rust implementation of the PoKeysLib library for controlling PoKeys devices.
-This is the core library that provides all fundamental device communication and control functionality.
+A pure Rust implementation of the PoKeysLib for controlling PoKeys devices.
+This is the **core library** that provides all fundamental device communication and control functionality for the PoKeys ecosystem.

 ## 🚀 Performance Breakthrough: Dual Optimization System